exchange.sembee.info

 2. Replace the entire subnet.

 If you want to replace the resolution of one or two hosts, then the single host name is best for you, and works well with .local or other non-resolvable domain and with dynamic DNS services.
+This is the solution usually deployed for use with Exchange 2007 and higher and is also how SBS 2008 and 2011 setup their DNS when configured with the wizards.

 If you have lots of hosts or have all of the resources in-house, then the zone replacement method is the best choice, and may already be in use and just needs some additional hosts.